slaghuis/lander/README.md

 # Vison-based-lander
-Subscribing to semsor_msgs/msg/image from a downward facing camera, this package will publish cmd_vel messages to move a drone to an Aruco target and effect landing through a action client.
+Subscribing to sensor_msgs/msg/image from a downward facing camera, this package will publish cmd_vel messages to move a drone to an Aruco target and effect landing through a action client.
 A fancy way of describing vision based precision landing.

-Through active control over the whole landing process this cod should be able to land a drone on its assigned marker in windy conditions.
+Through active control over the whole landing process this code should be able to land a drone on its assigned marker in windy conditions.

 The packages comprises two nodes:
 ## Tracker Node